 The yang to Lower Bitterbrush's yin.
 This trail is pretty mellow, wide and only has a couple of easy rocky spots.
 It's the way up to the Nelson Loop if you are planning on making a bigger ride out of your trip to Hall.
 From the bench near the trail junction of Lower Bitterbrush and Antelope, head west and downhill.
+This downhill is short followed by an uphill that will take you past another great prairie dog town and onto the ridge line.

 Lower Bitterbrush (we've divided the trail into two sections here, because of the very Jekyll and Hydeian nature of these two sections and because they meet the Antelope Trail right where things change) is an awesome technical trail to sharpen your skills before heading out on a trip to Moab!
 The Lower Bitterbrush Trail is marked with the blood and broken derailleurs of a generation of riders.
 If you are an advanced rider or want to be one, this is your playground!